|

 Asteroids are commonly classified into groups

-based on the characteristics of their orbits and
+based on the characteristics of their orbits and on the details

-on the details of the spectrum of sunlight they
+of the spectrum of sunlight they reflect.

 Orbit